How to check the storage on your iPhone and iPad

 Use the Finder, the Apple Devices app, or iTunes to check the storage on your iOS device

-1. Open the Finder on your Mac, or open the Apple Devices app on your PC.
+1. Switch to the Finder on your Mac, or open the Apple Devices app on your PC.
 If your PC doesn't have the Apple Devices app, or your Mac is using macOS Mojave or earlier, open iTunes instead.
 Find out which macOS your Mac is using.

 2. Connect your device to your computer.